 be held Friday, June 24, 2016 at 3:00 PM at the Veterans Cemetery in

 The Pittsfield High School Class Of 1966 50th Class Reunion

 will be held in the Pittsfield Congregational Church vestry on July

 23rd from 3-6 p.m.
 Light refreshments will be served.
 If you can

 attend call Pete Riel at 603-269-8861.

-Harvey Lake in Northwood.
-The group is open to everyone and meets at
+were 12 boats in the group.
+The group is open to everyone and meets

 July and August.
 The paddling trips last just over an hour and are